arcan1s/ahriman/docs/advanced-usage/handlers.rst

         result = response.json()
         print(result)

 The main functionality of the class is already described, but command is still not available yet.
-To do so, it is required to set ``arguments`` property, which is list of functions, which takes argument parser object, creates new subcommand and returns the modified parser, e.g.:
+To do so, it is required to set ``arguments`` property, which is the list of the functions, each of them which takes argument parser object, creates new subcommand and returns the modified parser, e.g.:

 .. code-block:: python